-I can't remember when it was that I saw pictures of these sculptures by Bruno Catalano.
+What are your thoughts when you see these sculptures by Bruno Catalano?
 They are called Voyageurs.
 Sculptures of people on the move.
 People who have left their home to live in another country.
 People who came back changed.
 People who were confronted with a different worldview and a new reality, who could no longer live the life they used to live.
-People who were broken.
-Some parts of them were just gone.
+People who are broken.
+Some parts of them are just gone.

-People who have never been expats may describe the expat lifestyle as glamorous, fun, adventurous, a never ending vacation.
-And after your time is up you come back home, usually they think their home is the best place to be, and you fit right back in and the hard days are finally over for you.
+People who have never been expatriates may describe the expat lifestyle as glamorous, fun, adventurous, a never ending vacation.
+And after your assignment is over, you come back home, usually they think their home country is the best place to be, and you fit right back in.
 They welcome you back, but they may expect you to show up like you used to before you left.

-If you are the expat there are generally two ways how your expat journey can turn out:
+If you are the expatriate there are generally two ways how your expat journey can turn out:

 In each way however, the whole process will mold you and shape you.
-You will change.
+You will evolve.

-In general when we look at the expat experience, we see a lot of growth potential.
-Expats are more resilient.
+When we look at the expat experience, we see a lot of growth potential.
+Expats are resilient.
 They may have a more realistic view of the world, because they have seen it.
 They can adjust to new situations real easily.
 The have great people skills, not to mention intercultural skills.
 They are human chameleons.
 They are global citizens.

-But this may come at the price of losing parts of ourselves.
+But this may come at the price of losing parts of themselves.

 If you talk to expats who have gone through repatriation, they will tell you how challenging and frustrating it can be to move back to a country they used to call home and how painful it often is to be stripped off an identity and start all over again.